jspecify/jspecify/docs/docs/spec.md

 -   If the type usage is a component of a return type in an annnotation interface, its nullness operator is `MINUS_NULL`.

+-   TODO: Why does this only list two of the intrinsically non-null locations listed earlier?
+    E.g. the receiver parameter type was earlier (in the non-normative part) defined as a intrinsically non-nullable location, just like enum constants and return types in annotation interfaces.
+    Should this list here exhaustively list all those?
+Or unify this into one place for all intrinsically non-null locations, to avoid this duplication and cause for confusion?

 -   If the type usage is annotated with `@Nullable` and *not* with `@NonNull`, its nullness operator is `UNION_NULL`.